4.86 from 170 votes

 • Pantry staples: Eggs, vanilla extract, baking powder, salt.

-Overview: How to Make This Recipe
+How to Make Keto Blueberry Muffins

-A collage of four images showing how to make Keto Blueberry Muffins.
+A collage of 6 images showing the steps for making Keto Blueberry Muffins.

 1. Blend the wet ingredients: Combine the yogurt, eggs, vanilla, and salt in a blender and blend until smooth.

 2. Add the dry ingredients: Add the almond flour, sweetener, protein powder, and baking powder, and blend again until smooth.
-Thin out with a little water if batter is thick and not pourable.
+Thin out with a little water if the batter is very thick.

-3. Stir in the blueberries: Add the blueberries into the blender, but stir them in by hand.
-Divide the batter between 12 standard muffin cups.
+3. Stir in the blueberries: Add the blueberries to the blender, but stir them in by hand.

-4. Bake until golden: Bake until the tops are golden brown and just firm to the touch.
+5. Bake: Bake until the muffins have risen, are golden brown, and just firm to the touch.

-Tips for Success
+Carolyn’s Tips for Success

 If the blueberries sink to the bottom of the muffins, it means the batter was too thin.
 The additional water should be added sparingly, and only until you have a thick but pourable batter.
 Brands of almond flour and yogurt differ so how much water you need depends on your other ingredients.
 You may not need any at all.

-I specify fresh blueberries for this recipe but frozen work as well.
+I specify fresh blueberries for this recipe but frozen berries work as well.
 Frozen blueberries tend to bleed more and turn the batter purple so I recommend tossing them with a bit of coconut flour before adding to the batter.

-4.89 from 162 votes
+4.86 from 170 votes

 Keto Blueberry Muffins Recipe